• Skip to primary navigation

 Professional Summary

-Dr. Luis O. Tedeschi is a Professor in the Department of Animal Science and Texas A&M AgriLife Research.
+Dr. Luis O. Tedeschi is a globally recognized expert in ruminant nutrition and systems modeling, currently serving as a Professor in the Department of Animal Science and Texas A&M AgriLife Research.
 He is also an Adjunct Professor in the Department of Nutrition and Food Science.
-He received his bachelor’s degree in Agronomy Engineer from the University of São Paulo (Brazil) in 1991, his master’s degree in Animal and Forage Sciences from the University of São Paulo (Brazil) in 1996, and his doctorate in Animal Science from Cornell University (NY) in 2001.
-Prior to joining Texas A&M University in 2005, Dr. Tedeschi was a Research Associate at Cornell University (NY) from 2002 to 2005.
+He received his bachelor’s degree in Agronomy Engineering from the University of São Paulo (Brazil) in 1991, his master’s degree in Animal and Forage Sciences in 1996, and his doctorate in Animal Science from Cornell University (NY) in 2001.
+Before joining Texas A&M University in 2005, Dr. Tedeschi was a Research Associate at Cornell University (NY) from 2002 to 2005.

-Professional memberships include the American Society of Animal Science, American Dairy Science Association, Brazilian Society of Animal Science, American Registry of Professional Animal Scientists, and the System Dynamics Society.
+Professional memberships include the American Society for Animal Science, the American Dairy Science Association, the Brazilian Society of Animal Science, the American Registry of Professional Animal Scientists, and the System Dynamics Society.

 Publications